FuturisticSEC/FuturisticSEC.github.io/_posts/2016-06-16-linux-basics-of-basic-p01.md

 image:   linux-windows.jpg
 ---

 Good Day Pal, today we'll be discussing about linux as an operating system with many benefits that come with it.
-There's a lot of tutorials online as regard to how you can use Linux, but i'll be bringing you a sheet-cheat of the most essential commands on linux. [read more on Linux through wikipedia](https://en.wikipedia.org/wiki/Linux).
+There's a lot of tutorials online as regard to how you can use Linux, but i'll be bringing you a cheat-sheet of the most essential commands on linux. [read more on Linux through wikipedia](https://en.wikipedia.org/wiki/Linux).

 {{ more }}